-Quick Pickled Vegetables are easy to make with any of your favorite fresh veggies.
-Crunchy with a hint of garlic and dill, these refrigerator pickles don't require canning and last up to 2 months.
+Refrigerator Pickled Vegetables are easy to make with your favorite fresh veggies.
+Crunchy with a hint of garlic and dill, they don't require canning and last up to 2 months!
+Enjoy them as a condiment or side with sandwiches, burgers, salads, and dips.

 Jump to: